Blockstream/satellite/doc/dual-satellite.md

 blocksat-cli --cfg rx2 cfg
 ```

-On this second configuration, you select the other satellite and provide the
+Then, select the other satellite of interest and inform the parts composing your
-information regarding the parts of your second receiver setup.
-Subsequently, you
+second receiver setup.
+Subsequently, you can run all CLI commands using option
-can run all CLI commands using option `--cfg rx2`.
-Specific instructions are
+`--cfg rx2`.
+Specific instructions are provided next.
-provided next.

 ## Novra S400 Standalone Receiver